tiangolo/angular-docker-multi-stage-example/README.md

 ## Details

-Everything above shows the actual code you need.
+*Everything above shows the actual code you need.
 If you're in a hurry, you could probably just copy all that.
-If you want to know all the details and possible optimizations, continue reading...
+If you want to know all the details and possible optimizations, continue reading...*

+---

 When you build an Angular front-end app, you most commonly write it in [TypeScript](http://www.typescriptlang.org/) and then compile it to JavaScript.
 But you need to have Node.js and several packages to do that.